28-Year-Old Defenseman – Los Angeles Kings

 Drew Doughty Contract Information:

-Doughty agreed to an eight-year, $56 million deal with the Kings in September of 2011.
+Signed an eight-year, $56 million contract extension with the Kings in September 2011.

 To instantly reveal our fantasy analysis of every player – including Drew Doughty – simply subscribe now.

 |2017-18 Proj||27||NHL||LA||82||Subscribe now to see our 2017-18 projections for Drew Doughty|